adebola-io/whirlwind/README.md

 Whirlwind is an open-source, statically-typed programming language for quickly and easily writing maintenable software.
 It is designed to be practical, easy to read and efficient.

-## Documentation
+## Documentation 📑

-For more information about installing, using and understanding Whirlwind, check out the [Whirlwind website](http://whirlwind-lang.vercel.app).

-For more information relating to the source code, refer to the [docs](./docs/README.md) folder.
+The [Whirlwind website](http://whirlwind-lang.vercel.app) is still pending.
+For more information relating to the source code, refer to the [docs](https://github.com/adebola-io/whirlwind/tree/master/docs) folder.

-## Features
+## Features ✨

 -  First Class Functions.
 -  Static, Nominal Typing System.